 Where can I get more information about lung cancer and lung cancer screening?

-A: The American Lung Association has a variety of lung cancer screening resources for patients and healthcare professionals.
-Visit Lung.org/lcscreening or call the Lung Cancer HelpLine at 1-844-ALA-LUNG for more information.
+The American Lung Association has a variety of lung cancer screening resources for patients and healthcare professionals.
+For more information:

 Lung Cancer Insurance ChartDownload